TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/3-calling-the-extension.rst

 this request (`Request`) will be forwarded to the remote TYPO3 Server.
 Then TYPO3 starts the processing of this request straight away.

-A request generally contains the identifier of the page (the so called page slug) that should be generated (e. g. ``/blog``).
+A request generally contains the page's identifier (the so-called page slug) that should be generated (e. g. ``/blog``).
 Using this page identifier, TYPO3 searches all relevant content elements on the specific page and converts these to HTML code one after another.
-While processing this page request, TYPO3 discovers the content element for our example extension, the so called *plugin*.
+While processing this page request, TYPO3 discovers the content element for our example extension, the so-called *plugin*.
 This plugin should display a list of all blogs.
-Each with an individual title, a short description and the amount of all enclosed posts.
-In figure 3-4 you can see the output of the plugin in the frontend.
+Each with an individual title, a short description, and the amount of all enclosed posts.
+In figure 3-4, you can see the output of the plugin in the frontend.
 This output is embedded within the greater overview of the page.